 Easy ways to set up drills or timed activities: make flashcards, create a blank test on the computer, or do practice problems in your book.
-There is also an app: on the Quizlet app and website, you can set up study sets which will turn itself into timed games, challenges, and practice tests.
+There is also an app called Quizlet, where you can set up study sets which will turn itself into timed games, challenges, and practice tests.

 Teach Yourself or Someone Else